digital-organology/historic-music-storage-media-digitization/README.md

 # Music box disc digitization

 This repository contains code to automatically generate a midi file out of a high resolution image of discs for old music boxes.
+The pipeline is highly modular and is to be extended to include processing of other formats of historic music storage media and additional analytic features.
 This is an in-progress project at the Digital Organology group of the Museum of Musical Instruments at Leipzig University.

 ## Prerequisites

-A working installation of python 3 (may also work with python 2, we did not test that) is required.
+A working installation of python 3 (will most likely not work with python 2, we did not test that) is required.
 Additionally the packages in `requirements.txt` need to be installed.
 This can be done using PIP: